Manwe-SandS/PONG-Charged/README.md

 ![PONG](https://github.com/user-attachments/assets/1e12740c-0cd8-443a-a046-b531125db70a)

-Started as a demonstration of upcoming JoyVox hardware (2 NES gamepads adapter plus stereo Covox) in February 2019.
+Started as a demonstration of upcoming [JoyVox](http://hardware.thesands.ru) hardware (2 NES gamepads adapter plus stereo Covox) in February 2019.
 Finished for DiHalt game competition in Jan 2021.

-You can load [WAV](https://github.com/Manwe-SandS/PONG-Charged/releases/download/PDP11/PONG.wav) on BK0011M without floppy disk drive.
+The game works on both BK-0010 and BK-0011M computers.
+You can even load [WAV](https://github.com/Manwe-SandS/PONG-Charged/releases/download/PDP11/PONG.wav) on BK-0011M without floppy disk drive.
 To do that, press the Space key on your BK, then turn it on, and hold the Space key until you see the @ promt.
 Otherwise the stack pointer will be set to address 2000 and ruin the loaded game (its loading address is 1000).

 Default keyboard settings: